LCTT/TranslateProject/sources/tech/20211008 How to Install Vivaldi Browser on Ubuntu and Other Linux Distributions.md

   * Tips on updating Vivaldi to the newest version
   * Steps for removing Vivaldi from Ubuntu

-Non-FOSS alert!
+> 非自由软件（Non-FOSS）警告！
+>

-Vivaldi is not complete open source software.
+> Vivaldi is not complete open source software.
 It’s UI is closed source.
 It’s been covered here because Vivaldi team took effort in making its software available on Linux.

 ### Installing Vivaldi on Ubuntu [GUI Method]